Grant Awards – A Legacy of Regional Investment

 We have made awards for the 2020 grant cycle.
 If you received an award in 2020, please scroll down for any forms you may need.

-The next grant cycle for the Blue Ridge National Heritage Area will commence in summer/fall 2022.
+The next grant cycle for the Blue Ridge National Heritage Area will commence in Spring 2023.
 Please check back for more specific details.

 Types of Projects Eligible for Grants